cpswarm/StageSimulationManager/README.md

 ## Installation

 You can directly import all sub-projects in this repository by using the option `Paste Repository Path or URI` from the Git Repositories View in Eclipse.

+to open Bnd Repositories View:
 ```bash
 In Eclipse: Window-> Show View-> Other-> Bndtools-> Repositories.
 ```
->Note: the `cnf` project is a fixed name in the source code of Bnd IDE, it makes a directory a workspace with some built-in plugins and external plugins, just like the .git directory does for git.
+>Note: the `cnf` project is a fixed name wrote in the source code of Bnd IDE, it makes a directory a workspace with some built-in plugins and external plugins, just like the .git directory does for git.
 So don't change its name.\
->So when you want to import the second bnd repository which also contains a cnf project, you must manually clone&import the other projects with the option `Copy projects into workspace` is checked, because only one `cnf` project is allowed in a workspace
+>So when you want to import the second bnd repository which also contains a cnf project, you must manually clone and copy the other projects without the second cnf project into the first cloned Git repository folder and then import them to keep all sub-projects staying with the cnf, because only one `cnf` project is allowed in a workspace, as for the lacked dependencies, you can manually set up the cnf according to the last session of `Dependency Bundles Updation` in README.md.

 Click [`here`](https://bnd.bndtools.org/chapters/123-tour-workspace.html) to see the official guid page of cnf and bnd workspce.